 The California Department of Transportation (Caltrans) is proposing to construct the State Route (SR) 1 Traffic Operational Systems Improvements project.
 The project would provide emergency and incident-management related information to the traveling public on SR 1 and inform Caltrans' Traffic Management Center in Oakland, California, of recurrent and non-recurrent congestion on the corridor and the causes of that congestion.
-This project would include installation of wireless detection systems on existing or new structures, ground mounting variable message signs onto wooden poles, adding Midwest guardrail system, and maintenance vehicle pullouts at strategically selected locations along SR 1 from Miramontes Point Road Intersection in Half Moon Bay to Clarinada Avenue Undercrossing in Daly City (postmile 26.43 to 47.20).
+This project would include installation of the following: wireless detection systems on existing or new structures; ground mounted variable message signs onto wooden poles; Midwest guardrail system, and maintenance vehicle pullouts at two locations.
+The project limits run along SR 1 from Miramontes Point Road Intersection in Half Moon Bay to Clarinada Avenue Undercrossing in Daly City (postmile 26.43 to postmile 47.20).